3D Cal: An Open-Source Software Library for Depth Reconstruction on Vision-Based Tactile Sensors: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{actile} sensors capture detailed information about contact forces~\cite{stassi, bhirangi_reskin} and surface deformations~\cite{johnson, johnson_cole, yuan}, which has been used to improve robot control~\cite{calandra, yamaguchi, bernardi, xu, sodhi}, increase haptic transparency in teleoperation~\cite{lippi, giudici}, support medical diagnostics~\cite{won, cho}, and even assess the ripeness of fruit~\cite{li}.
-In contrast to vision and audition, which rely on mature and standardized sensing technologies, tactile sensing is still a nascent field encompassing diverse transduction mechanisms---including capacitive~\cite{glauser}, resistive~\cite{stassi}, magnetic \cite{bhirangi_anyskin}, acoustic~\cite{li_acoustic}, and vision-based methods~\cite{johnson, johnson_cole, yuan}.
+\IEEEPARstart{T}{actile} sensors capture detailed information about contact forces~\cite{stassi, bhirangi_reskin} and surface deformations~\cite{johnson, johnson_cole, yuan}, which have been used to improve robot control~\cite{calandra, yamaguchi}, increase haptic transparency in teleoperation~\cite{lippi, giudici}, and even support medical diagnostics~\cite{won, cho}.
+In contrast to vision and audition, which rely on mature and standardized sensing technologies, tactile sensing is still a nascent field encompassing diverse transduction mechanisms---including capacitive, resistive, magnetic, acoustic, and vision-based methods~\cite{shimonomura}.
 Deploying tactile sensors often requires expertise in electronics, materials fabrication, and software development, creating significant barriers to adoption for researchers in adjacent disciplines.

-To reduce these barriers, researchers have introduced open-source tactile sensor designs with detailed fabrication documentation~\cite{digit, sipos, lin, digit360, pattabiraman, ward-cherrier}, and commercial devices such as the GelSight Mini and DIGIT have made high-resolution tactile sensing more affordable and widely available.
+To reduce these barriers, researchers have introduced open-source tactile sensor designs with detailed fabrication documentation~\cite{digit, sipos, lin, digit360, pattabiraman, ward-cherrier}, and commercial devices such as the GelSight Mini and DIGIT have made vision-based tactile sensing more affordable and widely available.
 These hardware efforts have been complemented by open-source software libraries that offer unified interfaces for tactile sensors~\cite{lambeta_pytouch} and provide simulation environments to model tactile interactions~\cite{tacto}.
 Together, these initiatives have begun to foster an ecosystem to support and accelerate tactile sensor research and integration across disciplines.
 Despite these available resources, sensor calibration---an often essential step for converting raw sensor data into physically meaningful quantities such as contact force or surface geometry---has received little attention.